[?] Subscribe To This Site

 Learning is child's play, so give your children plenty of free time to play and entertain themselves.
 Limit their TV viewing, playstation, or any other electronic entertainment and rather encourage them to play outside or amuse themselves with other more traditional indoor activities – toys, games, drawing, coloring, painting, dressing up etc.

-Many of us forget that educational activities are only one part of training up a child and that they are sometimes best left until a child is older than 8.
-In fact, a child’s creativity could be stifled if he is constantly given directions and instructions regarding the ‘proper’ way to do something.
+preschool child with paint on hands Many of us forget that educational activities are only one part of training up a child and that they are sometimes best left until a child is older than 8.
+In fact, a child's creativity could be stifled if he is constantly given directions and instructions regarding the 'proper' way to do something.

 A child who is always given instructions and kept occupied may display less initiative and innovation and instead of enjoying freedom to explore and discover, he may rather look to those in authority over him for what to do and how to do it.
-He may begin to ‘fear’ doing something ‘wrong’ instead of investigating other possible options and exploring creatively.
+He may begin to fear doing something 'wrong' instead of investigating other possible options and exploring creatively.

 Children need the freedom to explore nature in their surrounds, to experiment in their own way with art supplies and to be creative and imaginative in their play during their early childhood development and beyond!